 ICCRAM is a leading actor in international organizations as PROMETIA, European Innovation Partnership on Raw Materials (EIP-RAW MATERIALS), the Nanosafety Cluster or the Association of Nanotechnology Industries.

-ICCRAM colaborates actively with the City Council of Burgos and the goverment of Castilla y Leon to improve this objectives:
+ICCRAM collaborates actively with the City Council of Burgos and the government of Castilla y León to improve these objectives:

 - Boost and support the industrial development through R&D and Knowledge Transfer.

 - Develop new Circular Economy model to contribute to the sustainability of the territory.

 - Position the city and the region as demonstrator units of innovative projects in a national and international context, specifically within the framework of H2020.